Carnoustie Golf Links Championship Course: Review, Tee Times and Key Info

 There may be no views of the sea around the course at Carnoustie but the terrain is pure links.
 The turf is firm and sandy over natural bumps and hollows.
 The narrow fairways are protected by gorse, streams and magnetic bunkering as they pick their way carefully towards the vast, supremely maintained, greens.

-There are no weak holes on the course, which ranks 5th in the most recent Golf Monthly UK&I Top 100 course rankings, with each demanding excellence.
+There are no weak holes on the course, with each demanding excellence.
 Whether the requirement is solid, accurate ball striking, as on long par-4s like the testing 2nd and 15th, or a more strategic approach, as on the short but very well protected 3rd.
+That's a combination I think shows the quality of this track.

 Golf at Carnoustie began in the 16th century but the first course didn’t appear until 1850 when legendary St Andrews professional Alan Robertson designed a 10-hole track.
 It was Robertson’s protégé Old Tom Morris who extended the layout to 18, but the Championship course as we know it didn’t really begin to take shape until 1926 when James Braid oversaw extensive modifications.

 Prior to the Open Championship of 1931 it was decided the finishing holes were not challenging enough so, local man James Wright redesigned the final three.
-It’s fair to say he was successful.
+I think it's fair to say he was successful.
 Wright, arguably, created the toughest closing stretch in British golf.

 Get the Golf Monthly Newsletter